-The Board uses this alternative performance measure as it believes it provides a view of the underlying commercial performance of the current trading activities is better reflected, and provides investors and other users of the accounts with an improved view of likely future performance by making the following adjustments to the IFRS results for the following reasons:
+The Board provides this alternative performance measure as it believes it provides a view of the underlying commercial performance of current trading activities, providing investors and other users of the accounts with an improved view of likely future performance by making the following adjustments to the IFRS for the following reasons:

 - The add back of tax incurred by joint ventures and associates.
 The Board believes the incorporation of the gross result of these entities provides a fuller understanding of their combined contribution to the Group performance.

 - The add back of share-based payments.
 This charge is calculated using a standard valuation model, with the assessed non-cash cost each year varying depending on new scheme invitations and the number of leavers from live schemes.
 These variables can create a volatile non-cash charge to the income statement, which is not directly connected to the trading performance of the business.

 The Group’s tax charge, including joint ventures and associates, of £1.52m (2018: £1.90m) represents 19.9% (2018: 19.8%) of the Group pre-tax profit of £7.65m (2018: £9.61m).
 Deferred tax provisions have continued to be calculated at the target rate of 17% which was substantively enacted in 2016 and was due to become effective from April 2020, although we note recent Government proposals to cancel this reduction.
 A reconciliation relating to the Group’s tax charge and Group pre-tax profit is given: